Explore Careers

 For you, this web of relationships means incredibly rich opportunities for study and career choices.
 Whether in government, nongovernmental organizations, business, journalism, law, or other fields, you’ll find a larger set of possibilities in the US-European relationship than any other.

 Europe offers the widest opportunities for international connections here at the UO.
 As you might expect, given US-European political, economic, and cultural connections, roughly 70% of UO students who study abroad do so in Europe.
 It is among the top destinations for international internships as well.
-We teach 10 European languages at the UO (Spanish, French, German, Italian, Portuguese, Russian, Swedish, Finnish, Danish, and Norwegian) and have three others available for self-study (Catalan, Greek, Turkish). .
+We teach a multitude of European languages at the UO (Spanish, French, German, Italian, Portuguese, Russian, and Swedish) and have three others available for self-study (Catalan, Greek, Turkish). .

 Benefits of the Minor